-We speak to Hedwig Saam, Director-Director Museum het Valkhof in Nijmegen.
-“My dream is to create a fantastic beautiful museum here.
-The potential is very great.
-Through a transhistoric vision of the museum, we can really create something distinctive in an exciting and attractive way, with international potential.
-How great it is that, partly thanks to you, a budget has been reserved for our stakeholders, municipality and province, with which we can realize this dream. ”
+We speak to Hedwig Saam, Director-Administrator of Museum het Valkhof in Nijmegen.
+“My dream is to build a fantastically beautiful museum here.
+The potential is huge.
+By means of a transhistorical vision of the museum, we can really create something distinctive in an exciting and attractive way, with international potential.
+How nice is it that, partly thanks to you, a budget has been reserved with our stakeholders, municipality and province, with which we can make this dream come true.

 A curious look